predict-legacy/PredictIO-Android/README.md

 ```

 ### Start SDK
-After getting location permission, start the SDK using following code
+After getting location permission, start the SDK using following code.
+Optional, you can also provide
+`API_KEY`

 **Kotlin**
 ```kotlin